swissup/swissup.github.io/m2/argento/customization/theme-editor.md

   - **Content width** - dropdown to change width of main content.
 Values:
       + full width;
       + limited width.
   - **Max width** - available only when limited width selected.
-Sey max allowed width for main content.
+Set max allowed width for main content.
   - **Product list mode** - dropdown to set look of product list.
 Values:
       + Grid Only - Formats the list as a grid of rows and columns.
 Each product appears in a single cell of the grid.
       + List Only - Formats the list with each product on a separate row.